 What causes frozen shoulder?

-The cause is not clear.
-It is thought that some scar tissue forms in the shoulder capsule.
-The capsule is a thin tissue that covers and protects the shoulder joint.
+No one quite knows the cause of frozen shoulder.
+It is thought that scar tissue develops inside the shoulder, in the capsule that lines the shoulder joint.
 The scar tissue may cause the capsule to thicken, contract and limit the movement of the shoulder.
 The reason why the scar tissue forms is not known.